RealWagmi/anon-integration-guide/projects/beefy/README.md

     - Show pools with wETH on @beefy
     - Give me info on @beefy vault 'Boosted Stable Rings'
 3. **Deposits & Withdrawals**
+    - Deposit $500 in @beefy vault Silo Super Sonic on Sonic chain
-    - Deposit 100 USDC on vault Seamless USDC on Base chain
+    - Deposit 100 USDC on @beefy vault Seamless USDC on Base chain
+    - Deposit half of my USDC in @beefy vault Seamless USDC on Base chain

 ## Available Functions

+- `depositExactTokens`: Deposit an exact amount of tokens into a vault.
+- `depositDollarAmount`: Deposit the given amount of US dollars ($) in the given vault.
+The dollar value is converted to an amount of tokens to deposit, based on the current price of the vault token.
-- `getMyPositionsPortfolio`: Show the vault positions in the user portfolio.
-For each position, show the tokens in the pool, the type of pool, the amounts of tokens, the APR yield, and the dollar value of the position.
+- `getMyPositionsPortfolio`: Show the top 10 vaults in the user portfolio.
+For each vault, show the tokens in the vault, the type of vault, the APY yield, and the dollar value of the user position in the vault.
+- `getBestApyForToken`: Show the top 10 vaults with the best APY yield for the given token, sorted by APY.
+By default, vaults where the token is part of a liquidity pool will be included, too.
+- `findVault`: Get information about a specific vault by either its ID or its name.
+The result will include info on any user positions in the vault.

 ## Installation